Phonemic Awareness vs Phonological Awareness

 - Identifying the first sound in a word

 - Remembering the sequence of sounds in a word

-A phoneme is a speech sound.
-It is the smallest unit of language and has no inherent meaning.
+A phoneme is a speech sound — it has no inherent meaning.

-Auditory processing is the cognitive skill used to detect and manipulate sound.
+Auditory processing is a cognitive skill for detecting and manipulating sound and language.
 Most phonological awareness deficits stem from a weakness in auditory processing.

-Use of the code (sound-symbol relationships) to recognize words.
+Use of the text to break down and recognize words.